 One of the most popular guitars is Yamaha JR1.
 Yamaha Jr1 showed us that quality doesn’t have to charge us so much money.
 Since the first appearance, this guitar found a way to take over the travel guitars market.
 Their small size is the reason why people are all over Yamaha JR1.
 So with little words, this guitar can be a great choice for you if you need a small guitar with yourself to travel around the places you would like to take your guitar away with you.

-Yamaha reduced the size of guitar for 3/4 and made this baby and this is mainly the reason why people like it so much.
-They used solid sitka spruce for the top of the guitar and the other parts of the guitar are made of meranti wood.
-But what we see in this guitar that others don’t, is the reason that this guitar comes along with a bound top.
+Yamaha reduced the size of the guitar for 3/4 and made this baby and this is mainly the reason why people like it so much.
+They used solid Sitka spruce for the top of the guitar and the other parts of the guitar are made of meranti wood.
+But what we see in this traveler guitar that others don’t, is the reason that this traveler guitar comes along with a bound top.

 Instruments for travelers are known for having a low or a weaker volume and they lack the sound of the low notes, but with this guitar, there is another story, for the money you buy it has enough sound to satisfy every traveler’s needs.

-For the people who don’t have so much money to invest in a travel guitars, this is the greatest solution they can get, this guitar is packed with some rich tone and it’s well made so this is a win-win situation.
+For the people who don’t have so much money to invest in the definite best travel guitar, this is the greatest solution they can get, this traveler guitar is packed with some rich tone and it’s well made so this is a win-win situation.
 On our Yamaha JR1 review, we also mentioned it’s Pro’s and Con’s, so make sure to check that out too!

 4. Gibson Maestro 30